coffiarts/FoundryVTT-crunch-my-party/README.md

 Things I am *considering* to do in the future (given proper demand for it - feedback welcome!):

 - `small`: support commas in token names (i.e. making the delimiter character configurable via user prefs)
 - `small` to `?`: find a robust solution for the token movement on EXPLODE, which is currently still potentially unreliable (tokens stacking onto each other erratically).
-If you're eager to contribute, feel free to have a look at the related [discord discussion](https://discord.com/channels/170995199584108546/722559135371231352/1080590427012485211).
+If you're eager to contribute, feel free to have a look at the [related discussion on Discord](https://discord.com/channels/170995199584108546/722559135371231352/1080590427012485211).

 Feel free to follow the ["dev" branch on GitHub](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev) to stay tuned: [https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev)